 Toronto, Ontario, Canada

 Association for Computing Machinery (ACM)

 Ware, Colin; Hui, David; and Franck, Glenn, "Visualizing Object Oriented Software in Three Dimensions" (1993).
-Center for Coastal and Ocean Mapping.
+Centre for Advanced Studies on Collaborative Research (CASCON).
 176.